 Application of current catechetical theory and educational strategies to present religious needs and practices.
 Curriculum objectives and evaluation.
 Analysis of instructional materials and other resources for teaching religion.
-Laboratory-clinical experiences in a school or other educational setting.
+Clinical experience required.
 Open to all upper division students in the university.
 Offered occasionally.
+Prereq: Application to the School of Education required for Education students only.